6 Activities to Keep the Kids Busy at Your 5K This Fall

 You can let the kids split up and create a scarecrow with whoever they’d like for a collaborative, creative, and fun activity that they’ll be proud to show their parents in the end.

 Planning a fun activity for the kids at your event doesn’t take too much time or effort, just a bit of planning ahead.
-Keeping the kids busy will help them and everyone enjoy your 5k event that much more.
+Keeping the kids busy will help them and everyone enjoys your 5k event that much more.
 Have other ideas?
 Leave your own kid-friendly activity for a 5k event in the comments!